LONG-TERM, CHRONIC URINARY TRACT INFECTIONS…

-- Raise awareness about chronic urinary tract infection
+- Raise awareness about ongoing, chronic urinary tract infections

-- Challenge current tests which fail to diagnose between 90 and 60% of chronic UTIs
+- Challenge current tests which fail to diagnose a significant number of UTIs

-- Gain recognition and proper treatment guidelines for chronic UTI
+- Gain official recognition and formal treatment guidelines for chronic UTI

-- Make effective treatment for chronic UTI available to all
+- Ensure effective specialist treatment for chronic UTI is available to all

 - Foxman B. Epidemiology of urinary tract infections: incidence, morbidity, and economic costs.
 Am J Med.
 2002; 113:5–11S